Consumption Partial Insurance in the Presence of Tail Income Risk: Identification details

 \subsection{Targeted moments}

-There is a large number of over-identifying moments that we target in the estimation of the various specifications of the model.
-Table \ref{AppTable::List_of_Moments_Y} lists the moments targeted in the various specifications of the income process while table \ref{AppTable::List_of_Moments_C} lists the moments targeted in the different specifications of the consumption model.
-For simplicity in deriving these moments, we assume stationarity in the distributions of income shocks, taste heterogeneity, and measurement error, and time-invariance of the partial insurance parameters.
-Stationarity and time-invariance, while not needed for identification, simplify the following statements considerably as they allow us to remove the time subscript and bundle common terms together.
+The estimation targets several over-identifying moments.
+Table \ref{AppTable::List_of_Moments_Y} lists the target income moments, while table \ref{AppTable::List_of_Moments_C} lists the moments targeted in the various specifications of the consumption model.
+For simplicity, we illustrate these moments assuming stationarity in the distributions of income shocks, taste heterogeneity, and measurement error, and time-invariance of the partial insurance parameters.
+These are \emph{not} identifying assumptions but they make the illustration more compact by allowing us to pool common terms together.